I've been on a quest to find a recipe for the best teriyaki burgers for quite some time.

 - Serve on buns spread lightly with mayonnaise, if desired.

-One of the things that makes the sauce for these teriyaki burgers so incredible is the fact that the recipe uses a mixture of teriyaki sauce (I use teriyaki glaze because I prefer a thicker consistency) and pineapple juice, so the teriyaki sauce isn’t too overpowering.
+One of the things that makes the sauce for these teriyaki burgers so incredible is the fact that the recipe uses a mixture of teriyaki sauce and pineapple juice, so the teriyaki sauce isn't too overpowering.
+I've seen a lot of recipes use straight teriyaki sauce, but I use teriyaki glaze because I prefer a thicker consistency.
+Keep an eye out when you're buying at the grocery store – they are different.

 Freshly grated ginger is a key part of these teriyaki burgers.
 Don't try to use the powdered stuff.